 The thoracic duct is the largest lymphatic vessel in the human body.
 Around 75% of the lymph from the entire body (aside from the right upper limb, right breast, right lung and right side of the head and neck) passes through the thoracic duct.
 The lymphatic system is essential for the drainage of tissue fluid, and the passage of lymph around the body.
 This article will look at the anatomy of the thoracic duct, including the function, location and drainage.
 We will also discuss function and clinical relevance.
-We will conclude with some review questions to test the reader’s understanding of the article content.

 The thoracic duct develops during the seventh and eighth week of gestational life from two vessels anterior to the aorta, which become the left and right embryonic thoracic ducts.
 The left one gives rise to the upper third of the adult thoracic duct while the lower two-thirds of the adult duct arise from the right embryonic thoracic duct.

 The duct connects with lymph nodes over time.
 The thoracic duct wall and lymph nodes are not fully formed at birth.
 Disturbances in formation result in various structural variations.
 The first lymph sacs that develop are the paired jugular lymph sacs located at the border between the internal jugular and subclavian veins.
 A single retroperitoneal lymph sac also develops at the root of the mesentery, with the cisterna chyli also developing behind the retroperitoneal sac.
 The lymph vessels grow out from the lymph sacs, along the major veins of the head, neck, and arms.
 Longitudinal lymph vessels that ultimately form the thoracic duct gradually connect the cisterna chyli and the jugular lymph sacs.